Solomon Mahlangu Regiment: Inter-war Period

-World War II
+Second World War

-In 1936, 2 Battalion was raised once again in anticipation of World War II and when war finally broke out in 1939 a third battalion was formed.
+In 1936, 2 Battalion was raised once again in anticipation of the Second World War and when war finally broke out in 1939 a third battalion was formed.

 The 1st Transvaal Scottish took part in the Allied offensive during the East African Campaign in order to take Italian East Africa (modern day Ethiopia and parts of Somalia).
 They engaged Italian forces in several engagement in Addis Ababa, Combolcia, Dessie and finally at their mountain fortress at Amba Alagi.
 The battalion was next sent to Egypt, to take part in the relief of Tobruk.
 In November 1941 the 1st Brigade, with which 1 Transvaal Scottish was serving, was attacked by a strong German force at Taib-el-Essemand, but successfully repulsed the attack.

 In 1942 in the Battle of Gazala the 1st battalion defended against several attacks on the Gazala Line before joining the Eighth Army's retreat to the Alamein Line in Egypt, although a portion of the battalion was trapped and taken prisoner at Tobruk in June 1942.
 1 Transvaal Scottish now joined the British Eight Army in the Second Battle of El Alamein where they halted the German assault on Egypt.
 Early in 1943 the battalion returned home to South Africa.
 There the unit was converted to armour, joining 1st SA Armoured Brigade.